Jiggalag713/db_comparator/improvments_and_bugs.md

 *[ ] Write abstract classes for ui elements, and inherit main and advanced window elements from this class (made them dataclasses)
 Idea for abstract classes 2 methods.
 One of them should be set_tooltips *[ ] Remove all stub function, refactor.
+*[ ] [bug] Now during saving configuration to property file application mostly saves not values from ui, but from specific classes
+*[ ] [bug] Seems like we not update class attributes after loading of property file.
+Fix in load method in existed mapping dicts we should change to structure like {key: [ui.variable, instance.variable]} or use connections of ui elements to some variables
+*[ ] Write unit tests for config_serialization module right after implementing of schema comparing

 Windows backlog: